-This book is conceptually similar to Man’s Search For Meaning by Viktor Frankl as both books emphasize on the idea of finding purpose in life.
+This book is conceptually similar to Man’s Search For Meaning by Viktor Frankl, as both books emphasize the idea of finding purpose in life.

 This was a short book.
 I finished it in 3-4 hours.
 You might finish it even less time.

-Some body exercises are given at the end of this book that would help you revitalize yourself.
+Body exercises are given at the end of this book to help you revitalize yourself.

 Also, easy-to-digest tips are given throughout this book.